Stim-Community/stim/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then "strip stimd" to strip the debug symbols, which reduces the executable size by about 90%.
+To speed up the compile process you can pass `--disable-tests` and `--disable-gui-tests`.
+The release is built with GCC and then "strip stimd" to strip the debug symbols, which reduces the executable size by about 40%.

 miniupnpc